 2014 Olympics Figure Skating: Ladies Competition Overview

 It is perhaps impractical to expect a perfect judging of figure skating since it has been allegedly one of the most controversial sport in judging.
-What has been plainly seen in Sochi Olympics, especially ladies figure skating competition, is that even in this day and age, we are not much free from sports politics.
+What has been plainly seen in Sochi Olympics, especially ladies figure skating competition, is that we are living with judging fraud.
 Expecting full honesty or high integrity in international sports competition might be just naivete, considering that we human beings are all prone to our own interests and as long as we are wiling to rally under the flag, it is somewhat natural for us all to show bias one way or another, if not outright prejudice, as long as our inborn patriotism is concerned.
 Looking back at the history of figure skating, allegations of corruption have never left the arena.
 So, Sochi scandal in ladies figure skating competition might as well be one of those parasite.
 Figure skating competition is decided by judges, which means their discretion is a sole conduit of fair judging, but judges are all human, and they are prone to mistakes or prejudices.
 It is not uncommon to spot some degree of contention in many judging controversies, and this is what makes Sochi scandal unique.
 Ladies figure skating in Sochi is not of controversial results but of outright frauds and lies.
 It's categorically an institutional fraud.
 Now let us take a look at the official scores of ladies competition.
 I once estimated Sochi scores, but at the time I didn't really examine the scores thoroughly or calculate them by myself.

 Yuna Kim in 2014